ddbnl/IND-DateChecker-AzureKubernetes/README.md

       - Uses Selenium to check for dates
       - Checks message queue for single run requests, executes them and writes result to database
       - Checks storage table for continuous run requests, executes them, stores result in database if a date is found, else runs again periodically
+  - HPA for each deployment for auto scaling
 - Azure storage account:
   - Queue:
     - Messages requesting a single date check